 Whether it’s keeping your steps per minute high, getting pace instructions from a smart app, or just tuning out, headphones are a necessity for running.
-With so many options out there, which do you choose?
-Running is a high-movement activity that leads to you being covered in sweat, and most headphones are just not up to the challenge.
+With so many options out there, it’s difficult to choose which one is suitable for you.
+Running is a high-movement activity that leads to you being covered in sweat, and most headphones just are not up to the challenge.

 The best headphones for running should not only sound fantastic but must also be tough enough to survive the rigors of your workout.
 They need to be able to resist sweat and stay in place while you move.
 Not sure where to start?
-Lucky for you, we’ve put together a list of the most comfortable, longest-lasting, best wireless headphones for running.
+We’ve put together a list of the most comfortable, longest-lasting, best wireless headphones for running.
 Try not to get one of each.

 The fit is slightly more snug so they stay on well during movement.
 SmartSound technology can automatically detect whether you need noise cancellation, such as when in a noisy cafe, while HearThrough actively brings all the sounds when you’re running on the street.
 The included 3.5mm headphone cable can plug into planes when Bluetooth isn’t an option.
 A quick 15-minute charge gets 5 hours of listening.

-If you’re not into the neck-wrap design, the BackBeat Fit 3100’s are the same hooked earbuds without the rail.
+If you’re not into the neck-wrap design, BackBeat Fit 3100s are the same hooked earbuds without the rail.

 Each PowerBeat earbud can last for 9 hours of play time.
 Charge them up with another 24 hours in the charging case with a satisfying magnetic click.

 The Samsung Galaxy Buds not only sound good, they feel good as well.
-They come with three adjustable ear-tip and wing-tip sizes to help you find the perfect fit so they’ll remain in place while you jog or run.
-Additionally, the earbuds flaunt a splash-resistant technology which means they can handle spills, sweat, and splashes.
-Make sure to activate the Quick Ambient mode if you want to stay aware of what’s happening around you, such as traffic noise and announcements.
+They come with three adjustable eartip and wing-tip sizes to help you find the perfect fit so they’ll remain in place while you jog or run.
+Additionally, the earbuds flaunt a splash-resistant technology, which means they can handle spills, sweat, and splashes.
+Make sure to activate the Quick Ambient mode if you want to stay aware of what’s happening around you.

 Fitness junkies will be glad to know that the Jabra Elite Sport are more than just earbuds.
 This model is equipped with a clinical-grade in-ear precision heart rate monitor which lets you track and analyze your fitness progress further.
 The earbuds come complete with three sets of ear wings, ear gels, and foam tips, ensuring a stable, comfortable fit that stays put even during the most intense runs.
 Their design is waterproof and sweat-resistant for total exercise readiness.